Norwalk Council lets bill die with no vote

 That matter settled, council also reviewed a resolution to create a fund for a Milan Avenue drainage project.
 It was placed on the regular session schedule.

-Mayor Rob Duncan gave an update on FirstEnergy Solution’s decision to terminate its contract with the Northeast Ohio Public Energy Council (NOPEC).
+Mayor Rob Duncan gave an update on FirstEnergy Solutions’ decision to terminate its contract with the Northeast Ohio Public Energy Council (NOPEC).
 Duncan explained he had heard some comments from city residents concerned about the situation.

 “Nothing will change as far as service or rates at this point,” said Duncan, detailing the city’s agreement with NOPEC for the next three years.